kendru/learn-cljs/content/_index.md

 ## About the author

 Andrew has been writing Clojure code both personally and professionally since 2012.
 He lives in Colorado with his wife, four children, and a rabbit.
-Andrew works as a software engineer at [deref](https://www.deref.io/), fulfilling his lifelong dream of creating a database from scratch.
+Andrew is a software engineer who is fulfilling his lifelong dream of creating a database from scratch.
 Yes, he's that much of a nerd.
 When he has a chance to write a UI, he always uses ClojureScript (naturally).

 <--->